UCLALibrary/foundations/modules/key-ideas/_posts/2000-01-03-constructivism.md

 ## What is constructivism?

-The basic idea of constructivism is that
+The basic ideas of constructivism are that:

-1. we learn when we actively *construct* or *build* knowledge
+1. we learn when we actively *construct* or *build* knowledge;
-2. and, in order to build knowledge, we make connections between our previous experiences, current ideas, and the new concepts we are learning.
+2. and that learning involves making connections between our previous experiences and the new concepts we are learning.

 In this way our previous experiences are like a foundation or scaffolding which helps us understand new ideas and concepts.